 🔬 Wing Sung 3013 - Vacuum Technology

 The 3013 employs vacuum-filling technology—a sophisticated mechanism that uses air pressure differences to draw ink.
-It's inspired by TWSBI Vac 700 ($75) but costs just $10-14.
+It's inspired by TWSBI Vac 700-style operation but is usually sold at a much lower set price.

 Why It's Unique: